ministryofjustice/analytics-platform-control-panel/doc/running.md

 README about [first login](https://github.com/ministryofjustice/analytical-platform-iam/#first-login) for which you'll need to ask someone to create an initial password for you.

-`aws-vault` is recommended to manage different AWS accounts

 See [here for more information](https://github.com/ministryofjustice/analytical-platform-iam/blob/main/documentation/AWS-CLI.md) for details of information about how to setup configuration and how to use `aws-vault`.

+`aws-vault` with sso login is recommended to manage different AWS accounts

 ### Kubernetes Configuration